-- 35 g palm sugar, chopped (3 Tbsp tightly packed)
+- 35 g palm sugar, chopped (3 tablespoon tightly packed)

-- 4 Tbsp tamarind paste/concentrate (see note 1, and also see how to make tamarind paste from pulp)
+- 3-4 tablespoon Thai cooking tamarind (see note 1, and also see how to make tamarind paste from pulp)

 - 2 Tbsp good fish sauce (how to choose good fish sauce)

-- 2 Tbsp dried shrimp, medium size, chopped
+- 2 Tbsp dried shrimp, medium size, roughly chopped

 - 3 cloves garlic, chopped